I have been working on this Durban Mutton Curry recipe for many years and there are still many years more to go – but I am getting somewhere.

 - Add a dash of water if the ingredients are too thick – and stir.
-Allow the water to cook off whilst you adjust your heat so that the sauce boils but does not burn.
+Allow the water to cook off whilst you adjust your heat so that the gravy boils but does not burn.

 - Add your tomatoes and allow to saute until soft.
 This is where I put my most effort, in cooking the tomatoes down to make a smooth, thick, rich curry base.
 I use a wooden spatula or flat pointed wooden spoon to continuously scrape the bottom of the pot to bring up the flavours.
-The oil will come to the top when the sauce is reaching the right consistency.
+The oil will come to the top when the gravy is reaching the right consistency.

 - Add about half a cup of water.
-This is a debatable step, but I find that the water brings the sauce alive and allows me to cook it down to my required consistency rather than fighting a dry mixture and burning.
+This is a debatable step, but I find that the water brings the gravy alive and allows me to cook it down to my required consistency rather than fighting a dry mixture and burning.

 - Cover and simmer on a low-medium heat for at least 30 minutes.

 - Remove the lid of the pot and allow the moisture to evaporate from the gravy.
 You are now preparing your gravy to saute your mutton (or any meat).

 - Keep stirring and scraping the bottom of the pan with your utensil.
 The gravy will thicken up quite a bit at this stage and you do not want it to stick and burn.
 This gravy is the base of your curry and the more effort which you put in, the better results you will get.

 - Add a few curry leaves into your gravy / base

 - Remove your pot from the heat and stir in your mutton / meat in through the gravy, making sure that all pieces are well covered.